Last updated: 11 June 2021

 - Early Resolution Service, who work on cases that have outstanding employment relations issues, or where issues are preventing the subsidy being paid, or

 - the Ministry of Social Development who work on cases that require further investigation, such as where fraud is suspected.

 Please note that some complaints we receive may be referred immediately and the first contact you receive about your complaint submission will be from either of the agencies mentioned above.

-If your complaint is referred to Employment Mediation Services, an independent mediator will help you and your employer resolve your complaint.
+If your complaint is referred to Employment Mediation Services, an independent mediator can help you and your employer resolve your complaint.
+Mediation is voluntary.
 Mediators are experienced in dealing with large high-profile organisations and unions, and routinely resolve contractual and good faith issues in relatively short timeframes.